Frequently Asked Questions

 No. You can enter an occupation that is not in the list.
 ESR will add the appropriate ANZSCO code behind the scenes.

 ‘Nec’ stands for ‘Not Elsewhere Classified’.
-This means that the more exact classification (given by the respondent) is not available so you have to use a more general classification.
+This means that the more exact classification (given by the respondent) is not available, so you have to use a more general classification.
 ‘Nfd’ stands for ‘Not Further Defined’.
-This means that although a more detailed classification may be available, the respondent has not provided further details and a more general classification will be used.
+This means that although a more detailed classification may be available, the respondent has not provided further details, and a more general classification will be used.

 ESR maintains reference lists of schools, early childhood centres, food premises, hospitals, long term care facilities, prisons, and GPs.
-If you want to report one of these locations in an outbreak form and cannot find you premises in the list, please contact CDRSupport@esr.cri.nz with the premises name and address.
+If you want to report one of these locations in an outbreak form and cannot find the premises in the list, please contact CDRSupport@esr.cri.nz with the premises name and address.
 We will add it to the appropriate reference list.

 Please see the instructions on our Help pages here: https://episurv.esr.cri.nz/help/reporting/.
 If you have read the instructions and have further questions about running reports, CDR Support staff can help you.